UK Buy to Let Market becoming more unique

 The private rented sector has had the biggest increase.
 With 4.5 million households renting privately, an 8% increase from 2.4 million in 2005/2006.

 The proportion of 25 to 34 year olds renting privately has nearly doubled, from 24% in 2005/2006 to 46% in 2015/2016.
 This means the average age in the private rental sector is low at 40, compared with 52 for social renters and 57 for owner occupiers.

-The demographic shift has led to the rise of a new generation of renters.
+The demographic shift has led to the rise of a new generation of renters, Prime Centrum suggests.
 Modern tenants have developed their tastes and preferences, forcing buy to let landlords to up their game when it comes the properties they are offering.
 Young professional renters have clear aims in sight when it comes to the homes they live in.
-Properties must:

 – Be centrally located